 Message From The Department Chair

 The department's strengths begin with its faculty and staff.
-The entire faculty participates in educational activities while approximately 85% of our faculty is involved with clinical care and 15% of our faculty is involved in research.
+The entire faculty participates in educational activities while approximately 85% of our faculty is involved in clinical care and 15% of our faculty is involved in research.
 The training programs are designed to enable residents and fellows to acquire and demonstrate the knowledge, skills, and judgment necessary for competence in the practice of radiology.
 And, with the anticipated addition of an outpatient imaging facility in the next year, exponential growth and opportunities for faculty and trainees are expected.